 - 1. The hospital has an approved policy that addresses all the elements mentioned in the intent from a) through g). - 2.
 Staff members involved in post-mortem care are aware of the approved policy. - 3.
-Post-mortem care practices are implemented according to current evidence-based guidelines,
+Post-mortem care practices are implemented according to current evidence-based guidelines, laws and regulations.

-- laws, and regulations. - 4.
-Standard and transmission-based precautions are applied to dead bodies and all body parts as applicable.
+4. Standard and transmission-based precautions are applied on dead bodies and all body parts as applicable.